dianayjin/US-inflation-hedge-strategies/README.md

 3. **Fetching Data**:
    - To populate the raw data folder, run the script [load_data].
    - To output processed data, run the script [make_dataset].
+   - To load features run the script [build_features].

 4. **Analysis**:
    - To run the regression model on all asset classes and perform robustness checks, run the script [run_regression].